 I’d like to think of myself as an expert on skiing with a baby and toddlers.
 With 5 kids of my own and a serious ski obsession, skiing with our babies has become a way of life.
-Between all the years of pregnancy and babies, I could just not stay away from the ski hill.
+Between all the years of pregnancy and babies, I could just not stay away from the ski hill during ski season.
 Luckily, we’ve been able to find some great ways to make skiing and having a baby work for our family, over and over again.

 Most of our kids have spent A LOT of time at the ski hill as an infant.
-We’ve found that the most important piece to skiing with baby in tow is to find a resort that’s well suited to families with children.
-This often rules out high end resorts, or really crowded facilities.
-We’ve found that the most baby friendly ski resorts are resorts that are more old school.
+We’ve found that the most important piece to skiing with a baby in tow is to find a ski resort that’s well suited to families with children.
+This often rules out high-end resorts, or really crowded facilities.
+We’ve found that the most baby and family friendly ski resorts are resorts that are more old school.
 Here are the things that you need to look for when considering where to ski with a baby.

 Planning On Skiing With Little Kids?